 Limoncello is made using a combination of ground lemon rinds washed in water, grain alcohol, water, and sugar.
 The best limoncello comes from the big, ripe lemons of the Mediterranean, but any variety of lemons may be used.
 The mixture is made using approximately 15 lemons to two bottles of grain alcohol.
 Vodka may be substituted for the grain alcohol, if desired.
 Added to this combination are roughly four cups of sugar and five cups of water.
 After creating a syrup with the sugar and water, you combine the lemons and the syrup in a large glass jar and pour the alcohol over the top.
 Limoncello then steeps, or distills, for at least 80 days.
 Variations of this recipe include adding vanilla bean and substituting oranges for lemons.

 Limoncello is traditionally served after dinner or with the dessert course.
 This potent liqueur is most appropriately served chilled in slender cordial glasses.
 One sips limoncello slowly, not all at one time as a shot.
-This liqueur is delicious when paired with Italian desserts, such as Tiramisu, a pear tarte, or almost any chocolate concoction.
+This liqueur is delicious when paired with Italian desserts, such as tiramisù, a pear tarte, fresh fruit or almost any chocolate concoction.
 Limoncello may also be served drizzled over ice cream.
-In the United States, limoncello is also increasingly used in cocktails, usually paired with vodka or Champagne.
+In the United States, limoncello is also increasingly used in cocktails, usually paired with vodka or champagne.
 Store your bottle of limoncello in the freezer when not in use.